-KUALA LUMPUR, March- Recently Stagetec Asia has collaborated with Radio Televisyen Malaysia (RTM) to equipped engineers with a professional training program – “All Sound Aspects to a TV Live Entertainment Show” which exclusively focussed on Live Sound Production.
+KUALA LUMPUR, March- Recently STAGETEC Asia has collaborated with Radio Televisyen Malaysia (RTM) to equipped engineers with a professional training program – “All Sound Aspects to a TV Live Entertainment Show” which exclusively focused on Live Sound Production.
 The training was held on the 9th – 11th of March for three consecutive days at RTM, to discuss more in depth about live sound production possibilities and its capabilities.

-Earlier, the training is planned by Stagetec Senior Technical Director, Mr. Leong Tong Sing and Program Trainer or known as Stagetec International Consultant, Mr Jean-Paul Moerman in developing and providing maximum beneficial inputs and eventually addressing the common problems or weaknesses in the live sound production environment.
+Earlier, the training is planned by STAGETEC Senior Technical Director, Mr. Leong Tong Sing and Program Trainer or known as STAGETEC International Consultant, Mr Jean-Paul Moerman in developing and providing maximum beneficial inputs and eventually addressing the common problems or weaknesses in the live sound production environment.

-Puan Faraza Mahmood, Deputy Director of RTM Studio Program were hoping for Stagetec Asia to highlight and share the latest technology involving live sound production.
+Puan Faraza Mahmood, Deputy Director of RTM Studio Program were hoping for STAGETEC Asia to highlight and share the latest technology involving live sound production.
 By having the training, RTM were able to follow the current technology standards in producing contents for the TV shows.

 The course began with a basic introduction theory in mixing techniques such as mastering microphone and speaker and understanding the type of mixing consoles according to its purposes; FOH, MON and Recording.
 Additionally, students are given out a chance to test out sound system equipment to indicate a quick and best maintenance solution for all sound engineers.

 The training sessions continued to discuss on audio levelling and loudness control management where they were exposed to audio loudness technology standards; ITU/RSB-1170 and EBU/ R128.
 Subsequently, RTM were able to imply those audio formats in accordance to standard set by the Broadcasters.